How to structure a CV

 The structure of your CV is an important factor in your job search.

 A well structured CV that looks professional and presents the information clearly, will be much more effective than a messy CV that is difficult to read.

 So, what is the best way to structure your CV?

 Having seen several thousand CVs throughout my career in recruitment, I have created this detailed guide which any job seeker can follow to create a slick interview-winning CV.

 Overall CV structure

-The diagram below gives a very high level overview of how your CV should be laid out.
+The diagram below gives a very high level overview of how your CV (curriculum vitae) should be laid out.

 In most cases, your CV should be headed with the following titles: